Nontoxic Nodular Goiter

 There are different types of goiters.
 This sheet focuses on nontoxic (or sporadic) goiter.
 It is a type of simple goiter that may be:

 - Diffuse—enlarging the whole thyroid gland

 - Nodular—enlargement caused by nodules, or lumps, on the thyroid

-- Iodine deficiency—Iodine deficiency is very rare in the United States and other developed countries, due to the use of iodized table salt; this is a primary cause of goiter in other parts of the world, particularly in mountainous areas, or areas that experience heavy rainfall or flooding
+- Iodine deficiency—though rare in the United States and other developed countries, it is a primary cause of goiter in other parts of the world, particularly in mountainous areas, or areas that experience heavy rainfall or flooding

 - A diet low in iodine